 Wright believed that the Guggenheim's spiraling gallery walls created a viewing experience where building and painting existed harmoniously.
 Of course, his intentions were not always embraced; critics noted that the building envelope tended to overshadow the works of art, while curators complained about the complications of hanging art on curved walls.
 But the circular atrium would provide the perfect space for protest, and against the institution itself—something we're quite sure Wright would not have anticipated.

-During the Guggenheim's pay-as-you-wish admissions hours this past Saturday night, nearly 40 activists staged an intervention in the famed rotunda against the deplorable labor conditions of migrant workers building the future Guggenheim Branch in Abu Dhabi.
+During the Guggenheim's pay-as-you-wish admissions hours earlier this year, nearly 40 activists staged an intervention in the famed rotunda against the deplorable labor conditions of migrant workers building the future Guggenheim Branch in Abu Dhabi.
 In the midst of the newly opened Italian Futurism exhibition, affiliates of the Gulf Labor group unfurled banners with slogans reading "Labor Trap UAE," and "1% Museum," while a protestor called out the question, "Who is building the Guggenheim Abu Dhabi?"

 The protest highlighted that the construction of a new Guggenheim on a luxury island in Abu Dhabi is essentially being carried out through indentured labor.
 This kind of labor forces migrants from South Asia to work in excessive heat even during injury, while living in unsanitary, overcrowded housing near sewers.
 Furthermore, it prevents workers from organizing, bargaining, or leaving the country without consent of the employers.
 The demonstration beckoned artists to question if they would want their artworks to be displayed in a museum built on the backs of abused workers.